nettybun/haptic/src/state/readme.md

   - In the rare case that a function (maybe third party) requires a "\$" token as a parameter but you don't want to consent to unknown subscriptions in your wire, you can import and pass the void-token "\$v" instead.

+Lastly, this is a more complex example using wires and signals to build a small
+application:

 ```tsx
 const data = signal({